Tubbz-alt/Super-Resolution-of-Images-Videos-using-SRGAN/README2.md

 Some of the sample low and high resolution images that are obtained from preprocessing stage are as shown in below figure:

 <img src ="example_images/lowres/img2.png" width = "400" height = "400" /> <img src ="example_images/highres/img_2.png" width = "400" height = "400" />

+After training for 6 epochs (each epoch is training once over entire dataset), I have obtained the results of PSNR as follows:

 ## References